 Mr. Kasbekar is Non-Executive Vice Chairman of the Board of Coca-Cola Consolidated.
 Mr. Kasbekar served as Executive Vice Chairman of the Board of Coca-Cola Consolidated from January 2016 until his retirement in July 2020.
-Mr. Kasbekar has served as a consultant to the Company since his retirement.
-He previously served as Secretary of the Company from August 2012 to May 2017 and as Senior Vice President, Planning and Administration of the Company from June 2005 to December 2015.
-Prior to that, he was the Company's Vice President, Planning, a position he was elected to in December 1988.
+Mr. Kasbekar has served as a consultant to Coca-Cola Consolidated since his retirement.
+He previously served as Secretary of Coca-Cola Consolidated from August 2012 to May 2017 and as Senior Vice President, Planning and Administration of Coca-Cola Consolidated from June 2005 to December 2015.
+Prior to that, he was Coca-Cola Consolidated's Vice President, Planning, a position he was elected to in December 1988.